Adroiti/docs-for-code-review-tools/RuboCop/Layout-AlignArray.md

 ## Description

-This cop checks if the elements of a multi-line array literal are aligned.
+This rule checks if the elements of a multi-line array literal are aligned.

-### Example
+## Examples

 ```ruby
 # bad